Green Park, Pennsylvania: 18th century

+19th century

-Around 1857 Judge Martin and John Mootzer opened a store and post office in the center of the village (today the intersection of Routes 233 and 274).
+Around 1857, Judge Martin and John Mootzer opened a store and post office in the center of the village (today the intersection of Routes 233 and 274).
 They were succeeded in the business by Frank Mortimer, George Ernest, William B. Keck, W.W.
 McClure, Samuel Stambaugh, George Bernheisel, William Hoobaugh, and Edgar A. Stambaugh (the establishment being known as Grange Store Company).

 The first Green Park school emerged in 1815.
 Several log schools and brick ones were built over next 70 years, but all fell victim to fire.
 The historic one-room schoolhouse now standing on Green Park Road, maintained by the Historical Society of Perry County since 1969, operated from circa 1886 to 1954.
 The Green Park Union School District closed the one-room school after opening a new high school in Green Park and converting the Landisburg High School into an elementary school.
 The historic school building was totally refurbished for the Perry County bicentennial in 2020 and includes original desks and teaching materials.
 The school bell, cast by the Rheem & Brothers foundry in Green Park, can be heard during open houses held each summer.

 In 1820, Green Park was one of the nine sites proposed for the Perry County seat.
 No houses were built in the village center until William Reed erected one in 1834.

-John Henry Bernheisel opened a sawmill on his 330-acre farm circa 1790s; in 1832, his son Jacob (1801-1871) sold the sawmill to his brother Solomon (1808-1889).
-By 1835, Solomon had constructed a 3.5-story brick mill that processed hulled clover seed and ground sumac (a citrus-flavored spice), and a separate fulling mill and carding mill.
-The brick mill building still stands today, located on Pennsylvania Route 74 (Veterans Way).
+John Henry Bernheisel opened a sawmill on his 330-acre farm circa 1790s; in 1832, his son Jacob (1801–1871) sold the sawmill to his brother Solomon (1808–1889).
+By 1835, Solomon had constructed a 3.5-story brick mill that processed hulled clover seed and ground sumac, a citrus-flavored spice, and a separate fulling mill and carding mill.
+The brick mill building still stands today, located on Pennsylvania Route 74, also known as Veterans Way.